BeepBoopBop/BeepHive/README.md

 * Boost-mpi: Boost-mpi simplifies the dirty work of mpi and makes developments of plugins easier

+###CMake
+This project uses CMake 2.8.9 because this is required by Qt.
+This version of CMake is likely newer than what is included in repositories, downloading a newer version from www.cmake.org may be necessary

 ###Deal.II
 Library to solve PDE's download from here http://www.dealii.org/